 Get Adequate Sleep:

 Getting adequate sleep when you’re pregnant can be tough but it is very important for your overall wellbeing.
 Lack of sleep greatly affects your body and mind’s ability to control stress, pressure, and day to day challenges during pregnancy.
 Try to establish a routine sleep schedule or at least aim to get 8 hours of sleep each night.
-Consulting with gynecologist is the best option.
+Consulting with a gynecologist is the best option.

 Find Support And Share Your Thoughts: